Ycfx/MEAN_Stack-Starter/README.md

 5. View in browser at http://localhost:8080

 ## Done!
-- MongoDb example using Mongoose
+- MongoDb example using Mongoose.

 ## To Do!
 - CRUD system
--